Doctor of Pharmacy: Iran

+The master's degree in Pharmacy was available at Tehran University since 1926.
+In 1930, Tehran University changed the Pharmacy degree from a master's to a doctorate, and the duration of the study was increased to 5 years.
+Currently, in Iranian universities, graduates need to present and defend their thesis in different fields of pharmacy, and this adds another year to their studies, and generally after 6 years, students can graduate as a Doctor in Pharmacy.
+Various universities such as Shahid Beheshti University of Medical Sciences, Shiraz University of Medical Sciences, Isfahan University of Medical Sciences, Mazandaran University of Medical Sciences and many other universities offer Pharm-D program in Iran.

 Iraq

 Founded in 1936, the College of Pharmacy at the University of Baghdad, had a graduating class of 12 students.
 By 1993, the number of disciplines offered in the college expanded to the chemistry pharmaceuticals, pharmacists, drugs and medicinal plants, and drugs and toxins, and the laboratory sciences, clinical, and clinical pharmacy.
 The period of study at the college is 5 years.
 The college follows the seasonal semester system where the academic year is made up of 2 independent semester courses.
 This system is accredited by the MOHE for all pharmacy colleges in Iraq.

+Al-Hadba University also offers a bachelor's degree in pharmacy.
+The college of phrmacy at Al-Hadba University's program consists of 5 years of study divided across 10 semesters.

-A ministry of higher education decree established the Faculty of Pharmacy at Knowledge University in 2020 in Erbil City of Kurdistan Region of Iraq.
+The ministry of higher education in Kurdistan region established the Faculty of Pharmacy at Knowledge University in 2020 in Erbil City of Kurdistan Region of Iraq.
 It is five years under-graduate program that is designed according to the Bologna system which includes updated courses in pharmaceutics, clinical pharmacy, clinical pharmacokinetics, therapeutics, pharmaceutical chemistry, pharmaceutical analysis, pharmacology, pharmacoeconomic, toxicology, pharmacognosy, clinical microbiology, clinical biochemistry, physiology, pathology, histology, human biology, genetics, immunology, anatomy, hospital training, and quality control, in addition to courses in English, mathematics, and computer science.